Collateral Source Rule | How Does It Work?

 In response to an "alleged" medical malpractice insurance crisis, the Maryland legislature modified the collateral source rule to reduce the award of damages when payments from a collateral source were available to the plaintiff.

 So how it works in Maryland is collateral source evidence is still inadmissible during a medical malpractice trial.
-But after a verdict, the defense lawyers will ask for a remittitur to the amount that the plaintiff still owes.
-So if there is a $100,000 medical lien that cannot be reduced further, the judge will reduce the outstanding medical bills to $100,000 even if the total amount of medical bills awarded was much higher.
+But after a verdict, the defense lawyers will ask for a remittitur to the amount the plaintiff still owes.
+So if a $100,000 medical lien cannot be reduced further, the judge will reduce the outstanding medical bills to $100,000 even if the total amount of medical bills awarded was much higher.
 So if the plaintiff has been paid, reimbursed, or indemnified pursuant to statute, insurance, or contract for all or part of the damages.
 The sum remitted will equal the sum received from the collateral source.

 What Do Insurance Companies Not Want Victims to Know About This Rule?